Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 People with large group employer insurance also have another option.
 You can leave your group health plan and choose Medicare as your primary insurance, and then add a Medigap plan.
 This can often be cheaper for you or your spouse.
 For many people, it will also reduce your deductible spending and eliminate all doctor copays.

 Whether this is cost-effective depends on how much your employer coverage costs you each month in your payroll deductions.
-Your plan deductible, copays, and your medication usage also are factors.
+Your plan deductible, copays, and medication usage also are factors.
 If you are married and one spouse is younger, you must also consider the cost of health insurance for the spouse of the Medicare recipient.

 Medicare is primary if you are age 65 or older and your employer has fewer than 20 employees.
 You will need both Part A & B for sure because Medicare will pay first, and then your group insurance will pay secondary.
 Occasionally we see some insurance companies who will cover claims even if you don’t have Part B. Don’t buy it.
 You run the risk of that insurance company changing that at any time without warning, and leaving you stuck with all the expenses that Part B would normally cover.
 It’s not worth the risk – we advise always enrolling in Parts A & B if your employer has fewer than 20 employees and Medicare will be primary.